pkiraly/qa-catalogue/README.md

 Output files:

 * `marc-elements.csv`: is list of MARC elements (field$subfield) and their occurrences in two ways:
-  * `documenttype`: the docuemnt types found in the dataset.
+  * `documenttype`: the document types found in the dataset.
 There is an extra document type: `all` representing all records
   * `path`: the notation of the data element
   * `packageid` and `package`: each path belongs to one package, such as `Control Fields`, and each package has an